 Suddenly, like a midnight phone call from a drunk Ex-Girlfriend, a freak Earthquake starts everybody doing the twist.
 Naturally Catherine does what any sane person would do... she hides herself and the kids in cryogenic freezing chambers.
 That sucks.
 Just when you thought it was safe to go back to the future, Rudy, the Obnoxinator and the Dark Lord of the Cath pop out into a crappy new era where Apes have evolved from Men.
 Things now suck even worse.

 Time of the Apes actually does capture many of Boulle's novel concepts, although the writing credit goes to Keiiche Abe and the story credit to Sakyo Komatsu, Kouji Tonaka and Aritsume Toyoda.
-For example, the apes are more technologically advanced, now driving General Motors vehicles and firing M-16s and hunting rifles.
-It is also suggested that they evolved by imitation.
+For example, as in Boulle's novel, the apes here are more technologically advanced than their stateside counterparts, now driving General Motors vehicles and firing M-16s and hunting rifles.
+It is also suggested that they evolved by imitation, much as the novel suggests.
 There's even a Forbidden Zone like in the original film, though this one is known as "Green Mountain".
 Uh-huh... so the Monkey Planet is Vermont, then?
 Wow, who would've guessed?

-It's hard to say whether this show would truly remain interesting over Twenty-Six half hour episodes, but then, maybe it could have.
+It's hard to say whether this show would truly remain interesting over twenty-six half hour episodes, but then, maybe it could have.
 Seeing only 97 minutes out of 780, I can't tell what was cut.
 However, assuming that Franky Sand and the boys excised the best bits for their version, I can't imagine it was that great to begin with.
 Admittedly, kids would probably love it, perhaps even now.
-The Cat and Mouse chase week by week (mirroring the Planet TV Show's with Baku Hatakeyama's Police Chief Gebar or GebÔ replacing ol Sarek's General Urko) might have been a sort of Kid's Show version of The Fugitive.
+The cat & mouse chase week by week (mirroring the Planet TV Show's with Baku Hatakeyama's Police Chief Gebar or GebÔ replacing ol Sarek's General Urko) might have been a sort of Kid's Show version of The Fugitive.
 I admit, it was interesting occasionally.

 While it's easy to make fun of the make-up (I just did), it's not that bad for the budget and the time of 1974 (though it must have looked real silly in 1987).
 The dubbing makes every mouth flap look unmatched, so this actually helps.
 There are actually some pretty trippy moments toward the end, making me wonder what they were passing around the studio toward the end of the season.
 Oh, it's not THX-1138 and it's not The Prisoner, but for what this is, there are good moments.